Zero-hour contract

-A zero-hour contract is a type of employment contract in United Kingdom labour law, between an employer and an employee whereby the employer is not obliged to provide any minimum number of working hours to the employee.
+A zero-hour contract is a type of employment contract in United Kingdom labour law between an employer and an employee, under which the employer is not obliged to provide any minimum number of working hours to the employee.

-In 2015, employers in the UK were prohibited from offering zero-hour contracts that prevented employees from also working for a different employer at the same time.
+In 2015, employers in the UK were prohibited from offering zero-hour contracts that prevented employees from working for another employer at the same time.
 In September 2017, the UK Office for National Statistics estimated that there were over 900,000 workers on zero-hour contracts, 2.9% of the employed workforce.

 In the UK, zero-hour contracts are controversial.
-Trade unions, other worker bodies and newspapers have described them as an exploitation of labour.
+Trade unions, other worker bodies, and newspapers have described them as an exploitation of labour.
 Employers using zero-hour contracts include Sports Direct, McDonald's and Boots.

 Definition

-A "zero-hour contract" is a type of contract between an employer and a worker according to which the employer is not obliged to provide any minimum working hours and the worker is not obliged to accept any work offered.
+A "zero-hour contract" is a type of contract between an employer and a worker under which the employer is not obliged to provide any minimum number of working hours, and the worker is not obliged to accept any work offered.
 The term "zero-hour contract" is primarily used in the United Kingdom.

-The employee may sign an agreement to be available for work as and when required, so that no particular number of hours or times of work are specified.
+The employee may sign an agreement to be available for work as and when required, without specifying a particular number of hours or times of work.

-Under U.K. law a distinction is drawn between a "worker" and an "employee," an employee having more legal rights than a worker.
-Whether a person working under a zero-hour contract is an employee or a worker can be uncertain; however, even in cases where the plain text of the zero-hour contract designates the person as a "worker" courts have inferred an employment relationship based on the mutuality of obligation between employer and employee.
+Under U.K. law, a distinction is drawn between a "worker" and an "employee," an employee having more legal rights than a worker.
+Whether a person working under a zero-hour contract is an employee or a worker can be uncertain; however, even in cases where the plain text of the zero-hour contract designates the person as a "worker", courts have inferred an employment relationship based on the mutuality of obligation between employer and employee.

-Zero-hours contracts provide basic social security benefits, including maternity/paternity pay, holiday, and health insurance.
+Zero-hours contracts provide basic social security benefits, including maternity/paternity pay, holiday pay, and health insurance.
 A zero-hour contract may differ from casual work.